 - Glass Cannon: They have quick, painful attacks, but not too much health.
 Averted with the Infected and Ladybird variants, which have far more health.

 - Summon Bigger Fish: Like ants and termites, larvae that are low on health will attempt to retreat and signal other larvae to back them up.

 - Worm Sign: Indistinguishable from a grub's visually, making them somewhat of a Chest Monster.
 Listening closely can clue players in, however, since their digging sounds are louder and you can hear their chittering noises while they're underground.

 - Zerg Rush: Not to the same degree as the ants, but they almost always patrol in groups of at least 3.

-- The Goomba: They go down very easily, even in groups.
+- The Goomba: Lawn mites go down very easily, even in groups.
+Others, not so much.

 - Artificial Brilliance: The Spiders have set territories they inhabit in the garden, and once you enter, they will begin moving towards you.
 Once they reach an area you've been, they'll start following along your trail, even pausing where you pause.
 This can lead to a Spider effectively stalking you with disturbing effect if you see it before it sees you, and if it does see you... run.

 - Artistic License Biology: Orb Weavers in real life mostly stay on their webs and wait for prey, as opposed to the aggressive wandering hunters they are here.
 Black Widows are also treated as the toughest spider to kill, resisting all damage and having absurd health, but realistically, they're much more frail than a Wolf Spider.

 - Background Music Override: They get their own special music to sell just how dangerous they are, instead of the generic tribal drum beats for any other bugs you fight.